Bridging Voting and Deliberation with Algorithms: Field Insights from vTaiwan and Kultur Komitee: Methodology

 \subsubsection{\textbf{Motivation}}

+Traditional deliberative processes typically treat voting and deliberation as separate mechanisms rather than complementary parts of a unified decision-making system.
+This separation means valuable information from prior voting is often underutilised when forming discussion groups.
+The proposed Preference-based Clustering for Deliberation (PCD) framework bridges this gap by using voting data to create more effective deliberation groups.

 Group deliberation often leads to middle-ground solutions that fail to address niche interests, such as local or specific community needs.
-This tendency for deliberation to gravitate towards consensus solutions has been noted in the literature, with scholars arguing that structured approaches are needed to ensure the representation of marginalised or niche perspectives~\cite{abdullah2016, karpowitz2014, sunstein2017}. \citet{fraser1990} highlights the importance of creating spaces for marginalised groups to deliberate autonomously, while \citet{mansbridge1994} emphasises the role of \enquote{enclaves of protected discourse} to empower these groups in broader discussions. \citet{sunstein2017} introduces the term \enquote{Enclave Deliberation,} noting both its potential to address inequalities and the risks of group polarisation, which can be mitigated through careful integration into wider deliberative processes.
+This tendency for deliberation to gravitate towards consensus solutions has been noted in the literature, with scholars arguing that structured approaches are needed to ensure the representation of marginalised or niche perspectives~\cite{abdullah2016, karpowitz2014, sunstein2017}.

+The theoretical foundations for this approach draw from several key concepts in deliberative democracy. \citet{fraser1990} highlights the importance of creating spaces for marginalised groups to deliberate autonomously, while \citet{mansbridge1994} emphasises the role of ``enclaves of protected discourse'' to empower these groups in broader discussions. \citet{sunstein2017} introduces the term ``\textbf{Enclave Deliberation},'' noting both its potential to address inequalities and the risks of group polarisation, which can be mitigated through careful integration into wider deliberative processes.
-Radial Clustering for Preference Based Subgroups, hereby referred to as just \enquote{Radial Clustering}, builds on the concept of Enclave Deliberation by structuring initial discussions in homogeneous groups.
-In these groups, participants with similar voting patterns deliberate to ensure niche interests are well-represented and given a platform.
-This stage creates an environment where marginalised perspectives can emerge without being overshadowed by dominant views.
-In the second round, participants transition to heterogeneous groups to engage with diverse perspectives, building broader understanding and identifying projects that benefit larger segments of citizens.
-By combining enclave-inspired homogeneous groups with broader heterogeneous deliberation, Radial Clustering aim to ensure both equality and inclusivity in the decision-making process.

-Standard clustering methods, such as k-Means~\cite{macqueen1967some}, often create uneven groups or exclude outliers.
-While extensions exist that adjust the loss function to balance cluster sizes~\cite{franti_balanced_2014}, these complex algorithms might not be very comprehensive for participants in the deliberation.
-Our suggestion, Radial clustering, ensures equal group sizes with a straightforward and visually understandable algorithm: It projects the participants to a two-dimensional opinion space and divides it radially into \enquote{pizza slices}.
-Despite not being the most optimal clustering mathematically, this algorithm achieves balanced assignments and ensures visually transparent explainability, making it practical for real-world settings.